 Our event hashtag #gp702010 was trending on the day, and our Twitter page @GoodPractice was jam-packed with questions, comments and positive feedback.
 So far there have been over 900 tweets on the topic and over 200 downloads of the report.

 To keep everyone on their toes we ran a number of competitions throughout the day.
-Winner of 'best tweet' was Fiona McBride who scooped an Amazon Echo Dot.
-Runners-up for 'best tweet'
+Winner of ‘best tweet’ was Fiona McBride who scooped an Amazon Echo Dot.
+Runners-up for ‘best tweet’ were Marco Faccini and Wes Atkinson.
+Well done guys – we are loving your work!
+If you’d like to see more photos from the day, you can check out our photo gallery.

 We also ran a cool competition as part of our event invites, which asked guests to work out the common name of their animal species from its Latin name.
 The winner was Jo Byrne who also got an Amazon Echo.
 Very well done Jo!
 Finally, we asked guests to test their evolutionary knowledge in our online quiz.
 Only three people managed to get all 10 questions right, and the lucky winner was Mark Baker – well done clever clogs!
 Take the quiz now and see how you get on …